frehder/mbox2eml/README.md

 `-t, --hastimestamp 1|0`
 Should the created folder for the emails inside of --file have an unix-timestamp added?
 To prevent name collisions.
 (Optional.
 Default: 1)

+`-s, --silent`
+If set the script will start immediately without asking the user first.
+(Optional.
+No argument.)

 # Output

 There will be a folder created in the given `target_directory` which then includes the eml files.
 The folder structure will look like this: